Ralph Marcucio, PhD

 About Ralph Marcucio, PhD

 In 2003, Dr. Marcucio was appointed to the faculty at UCSF as an Assistant Professor in Residence in the Department of Orthopaedic Surgery.
 His research program focuses on two basic science areas.
-First, using cutting-edge genomic technology, Dr. Marcucio is examining how the entire genome responds to orthopaedic trauma.
-This genome-mining approach is aimed at determining the global genome response during fracture repair and allows the possibility to generate improved, highly innovative therapies for people undergoing fracture repair.
-Second, Ralph is examining the role that the brain plays during normal development of the facial skeleton.
+First, he studies bone fracture healing focusing on the transformation of chondrocytes to osteoblasts and other cell types, as well as the inflammatory process during healing.
+Second, Dr. Marcucio is examining the role that the brain plays during normal development of the facial skeleton.
 Many facial birth defects have an underlying brain malformation, and the goal of the research is to generate novel therapeutic approaches that will allow correcting facial malformations prior to birth.

 Dr. Marcucio is a dedicated and enthusiastic mentor to dental and medical students.
-His students have been invited to participate in University, State, National, and International research competitions.
-Dr. Marcucio reviews articles for leading journals including Cell and Tissue Research, Bone, and Mechanisms of Development, and has been an invited speaker at National and International Scientific Conferences.
+His students have been invited to participate in university, state, national, and international research competitions.